ora0600/confluent-operator2GKE/usecases/README_SCALE.md

 ```
 ## Check the k8s after scale up

-One pod more for kafka broker:
+One pod more for kafka broker again 3 Brokers:
 ```
 kubectl get pods -n operator
 ```